 Sport Clubs Overview

-The CWU Sport Club Program is designed to provide opportunities for CWU Students with mutual interests in a sporting activity, to pursue their interests more in depth.
+The CWU Sport Club Program is designed to provide opportunities for CWU Students with mutual interests to pursue these interests more in depth.
 Each club is formed and administered by their student membership.
 Student leadership, interest, and participation are essential elements of a successful sport club.

 The Collegiate Sport Club Program at CWU is designed to be a learning experience for members through their involvement in: